 Liposuction is typically done as an outpatient procedure.
 After receiving local anesthesia, IV sedation, or general anesthesia, along with a solution to minimize pain and bleeding, your surgeon will insert a small, hollow tube called a cannula, through a small incision.
 The cannula’s attached to a vacuum, and your surgeon moves the cannula around to break up the fat, which is suctioned out.

-A third option, VASER Liposelection, uses ultrasound energy to gently break apart fat cells before they’re removed, which ultimately makes the fat easier to remove.
+Another option, VASER® Liposelection, uses ultrasound energy to gently break apart fat cells before they’re removed, which ultimately makes the fat easier to remove.
 Because this method can help break up more dense fat, it’s ideal in some areas where the fat can be more stubborn to remove.

-All three types of liposuction will result in some pain and swelling, and all three will require you to wear a compression garment for several weeks to control the swelling and help with skin contraction.
-In most cases you can be back to work and daily life within a couple of days.
+Each type of liposuction will result in pain and swelling and require you to wear a compression garment for several weeks to control the swelling and help with skin contraction.
+In most cases, you can be back to work and daily life within a couple of days.

 And while liposuction isn’t a substitute for proper diet and exercise or a treatment for obesity, it does eliminate fat cells in the targeted area for good.
 That means as long as you maintain your weight, you should maintain most of the contours from your procedure – making you good to go for many summers to come.